Tadhana (film): Legacy

-An excerpt title of the film found from Huling Ptyk: Da Art of Nonoy Marcelo.

 Following the immense success of Tadhana and the "turning point" of Philippine animation as a labor hub in the 1980s, it was initiative of broadcasting catered to a broad audience and embedded the film within the popular cultural milieu of the time.
-Due to lack of commercial release in local theaters, the film was never credited to be the first animated film from the Philippines until Adarna: The Mythical Bird in 1997.
+Due to lack of commercial release in local theaters, the film was never credited to be the first animated film from the Philippines; while it would be two decades before the next feature-length animated film was made by local producers: Geirry Garccia's Adarna: The Mythical Bird (1997).

 None of copies of known print or negative 35mm film were found in the GMA archive after one-time broadcast until two decades later, when a video copy was recorded from that broadcast by Mr. Teddy Co, who lent the copy to Mowelfund Film Institute.

 Tadhana was screened at the National Gallery Singapore’s ‘Painting with Light,’ an annual festival of international films on art.
 Before the screening, the film was rated NC16 for "some nudity" by the Infocomm Media Development Authority (IMDA).